 Now consider the photo below:

-This Christmas display features one simple product with a compelling sign right above it-no need to look elsewhere.
-It’s designed for customers to easily make a purchase decision at the counter-eliminating frustration-on their way out the door.
+This Christmas display features one simple product with a compelling sign right above it needs to look elsewhere.
+It’s designed for customers to easily make a purchase decision at the counter-eliminating frustration on their way out the door.

 3. Don’t rely on your cashiers to sell counter items

 Sure, you can use human interactions to boost your sales by scripting something for your cashiers to say like, “Did you see that our batteries are 2 for $5 right now?”
-But what are the odds that they’ll actually use the script ?
+But what are the odds that they’ll use the script?
 And if they do, will their canned script convince the customer to buy?

-4. Don’t create a maze of impulse items to the checkout
+4. Don’t create a maze of impulse items at the checkout